q3769/conseq4j/README.md

   each associated with a sequential executor.
 The same/equal sequence key is always hashed to and summons back the same executor.
 Single-threaded, each executor ensures the execution order of all its tasks is the same as they are submitted; excessive tasks pending execution are buffered by the executor in a FIFO task queue.
-Thus, the total number of buckets (a.k.a. the max number of executors and the global concurrency) is the maximum number tasks that can be executed in parallel at any given time.
+Thus, the total number of buckets (a.k.a. the max number of executors and the global concurrency) is the maximum number of tasks that can be executed in parallel at any given time.
 - As with hashing, collision may occur among different sequence keys.
 When hash collision happens, tasks of different sequence keys are assigned to the same executor.
 Due to the single-thread setup, the executor still ensures the local